apteacher/apteacher.github.io/z_page4.markdown

 # smart devices policy

-In the classroom space, unless we are engaged in web polling activities, all smart devices should be stored in the school bag and on mute/vibrate.
+All smart devices should be stored in the school bag and on mute/vibrate.

 # calculator policy